 express

 property.
-In short, it simplifies the incoming request.cors
+In short, it simplifies incoming requests.cors

 - Another Express middleware for enabling CORS (Cross-Origin Resource Sharing) requests.express-fileupload